 Read up and research how to grow bonsai trees

 People have been growing bonsai trees for a long time.
 Bonsai cultivation certainly dates back a thousand years and it likely goes all the way back to when pottery was first invented.
 As soon as there were ceramic pots, people used them to grow plants and trees.
 There is a wealth of knowledge out there.
-Of all the bonsai books that I’ve collected, my favourites are the first books written by western authors in the 1950’s.
-A good book or two is great place to start your bonsai journey.
+Of all the bonsai books that I’ve collected, my favourites are the first books written by Western authors in the 1950s.
+A good book or two is a great place to start your bonsai journey.

 Location is important

 Having the right location to site your bonsai collection is more than useful.
 Most bonsai trees need to be kept outdoors, and only a few will survive indoors.
 Even most of the trees which can be grown indoors will do better outside.
-When you look online and you see giant or expensive trees, these will also certainly be outdoor tree.
+When you look online and you see giant or expensive trees, these will also certainly be an outdoor tree.
 I know that when you see bonsai in movies or on TV, they are usually sited on a desk or shelf.
-Sadly, these have just been stuck there for filming and in reality, bonsai trees will not grow successful in these spots in the long-term.
+Sadly, these have just been stuck there for filming and in reality, bonsai trees will not grow successfully in these spots in the long term.
 Have a look at our guide on how to go about how to grow outdoor bonsai trees in your garden.

 Know your bonsai tree species